Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 3.2 Refund documents

-When you make a sale under the scheme to an entitled person going to a final destination outside the EU you must complete a VAT refund document.
+When you make a sale under the scheme to an entitled person going to a final destination outside the UK or EU you must complete a VAT refund document.
 The document can be a form VAT407 or an officially approved invoice that both you and your customer must sign at the time of the sale.

 The document must be the original signed by you or your representative and by your customer - photocopies will not be accepted by customs at export.